-The rate of women's incarceration tripled in the 1980s and continues to grow at a faster rate than men's, despite a decrease in violent crime committed by women.
-Tougher sentencing for women's drug offenses, the building of new facilities for women, and an increase in women's non-violent property crimes during two economic recessions seem to account for the increased rate of imprisonment.
+The rate of women's incarceration continues to grow at a faster rate than men's despite a decrease in violent crime committed by women.
+What accounts for this increase is a combination of factors: tougher sentencing laws for women's drug offenses, the building of new facilities for women, and an increase in women's non-violent property crimes during two economic recessions.